rngcntr/manning/README.md

 ### I found errors! ###

-This programm is by far not error-free.
+This piece of software is by far not error-free.
 Feel free to report issues and I'll see what I can do ;)